3mdeb/96boards-docs-wiki/HiKeyGettingStarted.md

 **Note:**

-* Replace the root device as appropriate.
+Replace the root device as appropriate:

+ * Automatic selection (don't do this if you have similarly labelled root filesystems on both eMMC and microSD), use root=/dev/disk/by-partlabel/system
-For eMMC, use root=/dev/mmcblk0p7
+ * For eMMC, use root=/dev/mmcblk0p9 or root=/dev/mmcblk0p7 depending on how old you bootloader binaries are (newer bootloaders require /dev/mmcblk0p9)
-For microSD, use root=/dev/mmcblk1p2
+ * For microSD, use root=/dev/mmcblk1p2

 For the ramdisk image, use the image from the pre-release Debian 8.0 ("Jessie") or create a dummy ramdisk: